A Tutorial on Meta-Reinforcement Learning: Many-shot Meta-RL Methods

 \paragraph{Learning intrinsic rewards} The reward function of an MDP defines the task we want the agent to solve.
 However, the task-defining rewards may be challenging to learn from because maximizing them may not result in good exploratory behavior, e.g., when rewards are sparse~\citep{singh2009rewards}.
 One approach for making the RL problem easier is to introduce a new reward function that can guide the agent in learning how to explore.
-These additional reward functions are called \emph{intrinsic motivation} or \emph{intrinsic rewards} \citet{aubret2019survey}.
-While intrinsic rewards are often designed manually, recently many-shot meta-RL methods have been developed to automate their design.
-Learning an intrinsic reward in the multi-task case can help the agent learn to explore the new environment more quickly~\citep{zheng2020can,alet2020meta}.
-They can also help define skills as part of a hierarchical policy~\citep{veeriah2021discovery}.
-It is also possible to learn potential-based reward functions by applying MAML~\citep{finn2018meta} to Dueling DQN~\citep{wang2016dueling}, where the initialization is still meta-trained in the one-shot setting but the meta-testing is many-shot~\citep{zou2021learning}.
-In the single-task case, the learned intrinsic reward can help accelerate learning simply by adding them to the task-defining reward~\citep{zheng2018learning,liu2020improving}. \citet{rajendran2020how} consider a different kind of meta-learning setting, where the agent can freely practice in the environment between regular evaluation episodes, with the idea that the most efficient kind of practicing may not be the same as just trying to maximize the task-defining reward.
-The agent does not have access to the environment reward during the practice episodes and instead optimizes a meta-learned intrinsic reward.
+These additional rewards are called \emph{intrinsic motivation} or \emph{intrinsic rewards} \citep{aubret2019survey}.
+While intrinsic rewards are often designed manually, recently many-shot meta-RL methods have been developed to automate their design~\citep{zheng2018learning,rajendran2020how,veeriah2021discovery}.
+One advantage meta-learning has over hand crafting the rewards is that it may be difficult to design reward functions that account for changes happening over time, but it is relatively easy to parameterize the learned rewards as functions of the entire trajectory seen so far~\citep{zheng2020can,alet2020meta}.
+Learning an intrinsic reward in the multi-task case can help the agent learn to explore the new environment more quickly~\citep{zheng2020can,alet2020meta,zou2021learning}.
+They can also help define skills as part of a hierarchical policy~\citep{veeriah2021discovery} or be used as general reward shaping in the single-task case~\citep{zheng2018learning}.\enlargethispage{\baselineskip} Beyond the standard settings, \citet{rajendran2020how} learn intrinsic rewards for practicing in extrinsic reward-free episodes in-between evaluation episodes.
+Finally, \citet{meier2022openended} present an unsupervised reward learning approach, which learns complex skills in Atari games.

+\paragraph{Learning auxiliary tasks} In some RL problems, learning a good representation of the observations is a significant challenge for which the RL objective alone may provide poor supervision.
+One approach for better representation learning is introducing \emph{auxiliary tasks}, defined as unsupervised or self-supervised objectives optimized alongside the RL task~\citep{jaderberg2016reinforcement}.
+With auxiliary tasks the inner-loop objective then becomes